Chickpeas coated in a thick and flavorful sauce! There are no onions or tomatoes in this recipe, just chickpeas, spices, and oil.

 - Naturally release pressure.

 - While waiting for the pressure to release, go ahead and roast the pomegranate powder by dry roasting it in a pan on the stovetop over medium heat.
 Stir-fry for 4-5 minutes, or until very dark brown (nearly black).
+Once it cools down, you can grind again for a finer texture if you'd like.

 - Add this roasted pomegranate powder to a bowl along with the rest of the spices and mix well.